 Sign on to: MYNHDOE website.

-Select Title IV, A SSAE 19-20 from the application drop-down menu.
+Select Title IV, A SSAE and the appropriate year from the application drop-down menu.

 Complete the general identification information section.